pingcap/tidb-binlog/cmd/pump/README.md

 ## Pump

-A service that provoids rpc interfces that write binlog items and pull binlog items.
+pump is a daemon that receives realtime binlog from tidb-server and writes in sequential disk files synchronously.

 ## How to use